pfvbell/portfolio/README.md

 ![](/images/lasso_preds_map_2.png)

 # **Project 2: Dog search app using NLP and computer vision**
 At [Harvard ComputeFest 2021](https://www.computefest.seas.harvard.edu/) I made an app using state-of-the art computer vision and NLP models.
-Specifically, CNNs and distillation was used to make a feature for uploading an image to find similar-looking dogs.
+Specifically, CNNs and distillation were used to make a feature for uploading an image to find similar-looking dogs.
 A fine-tuned double-head GPT-2 NLP model was trained with a simulated dog dialogue dataset to make a chat-bot.
-The app was hosted on AWS and docker and Kubernetes was used for deployment.
+The app was hosted on AWS.
+Docker and Kubernetes were used for deployment.

 ![](/images/woofwoof.png)